unixzii/cyandev.io/data/posts/why-ownership-matters.md

 ## Closing up

 Ownership is a really great feature that enables us to write memory-safe code, while not introducing additional overheads.
-It’s a kind of zero-costing abstraction, which is very necessary for system programming.
+It’s a kind of zero-cost abstraction, which is very necessary for system programming.
 Although Swift doesn’t have mandatory adoption requirement of ownership, you should still be aware of it and take advantage of it as much as possible.